opendocsg/slw-judgments-backfill/2011_SGCA_3/report.md

 **The law**

 23     It is trite law that a bank has a duty to comply with the customer’s mandate.
-However, this duty is subject to the bank’s duty to take reasonable care in all the circumstances: see _Yogambikai Nagarajah v Indian Overseas Bank and another appeal_ [1996] 2 SLR(R) 774 (“ _Yogambikai_ ”), citing
+However, this duty is subject to the bank’s duty to take reasonable care in all the circumstances: see _Yogambikai Nagarajah v Indian Overseas Bank and another appeal_ <span class="citation">[1996] 2 SLR(R) 774</span> (“ _Yogambikai_ ”), citing

 _Selangor United Rubber Estates Ltd v Cradock (No 3)_ [1968] 2 Lloyd’s Rep 289 and _Lipkin Gorman v Karpnale Ltd and another_ [1989] 1 WLR 1340 (“ _Lipkin Gorman_ ”).
 Accordingly, where a bank has good reason to believe or suspect that a customer’s mandate may not be genuine or may not represent his or her true intention, the bank is entitled to refuse to comply with the mandate.
 Conversely, if a bank fails to comply with its client’s instructions under circumstances where a reasonably prudent bank would _not_ have been put on notice, then the bank may be acting in breach of its duty to comply with the client’s instructions: see, _eg_ , _Barclays Bank plc v Quincecare Ltd and another_ [1992] 4 All ER 363 at 374–375, 376G–H (“ _Quincecare_ ”), citing _Lipkin Gorman v Karpnale Ltd and another_ [1987] 1 WLR 987 at 1006 _per_ Alliott J at first instance.